 The Securities Act of 1933

-The Securities and Exchange Commission (SEC) has provided guidance relevant to the redeployment of EB-5 investments as regards the distinction of whether a new securities offering is made through such a redeployment.
+The Securities and Exchange Commission (SEC) has provided guidance relevant to the redeployment of EB-5 investments regarding the distinction of whether a new securities offering is made through such a redeployment.
 According to the Securities Act of 1933, all new securities offerings must be registered with the SEC, and any unregistered securities must fall under an exemption.
 This carries implications for redeployment because under certain circumstances, the redeployment of investment funds is considered a new offering.

-Area of relevance for EB-5 practitioners are registered blind pool offerings and asset-backed financings, most often used for real estate projects.
+Areas of relevance for EB-5 practitioners are registered blind pool offerings and asset-backed financings, most often used for real estate projects.
 For such loan structures, where the usage parameters for an investment are not identified until after the investment has been made, redeployment is not considered a new offering of securities provided the redeployed investment is made within the parameters of the offering documents for the original investment.
 However, such arrangements exclude investors from control over where their investment funds are deployed and are thus not typically a beneficial arrangement from the investor’s point of view.

 Certain redeployments do raise 1993 Act concerns, such as situations in which the loan structure provides for a decision by investors to either dissolve the NCE and receive the repayment proceeds or approve their redeployment into a new JCE so the investment funds will remain at risk.
-Regional centers and investors thus must consider structuring any loans of the investment to account for redeployment in light of these new securities offering requirements.
+Consequently, regional centers and investors must consider structuring any loans of the investment to account for redeployment in light of these new securities offering requirements.

 In cases where a new securities offering would be determined to have been made, regional centers may be able to claim an exemption under Regulation D, Regulation S, or Regulation A+.
-However, these exemptions depend on the circumstances of the redeployment.
-Regulation D allows certain smaller companies to avoid registering their securities by filing Form D after first selling those securities, and this option should therefore be considered early in structuring the loan.
+But these exemptions depend on the circumstances of the redeployment.
+Regulation D allows certain smaller companies to avoid registering their securities by filing Form D after first selling those securities, and this option should be considered early in structuring the loan.

 Regulation S allows for a safe harbor in which securities offered overseas do not need to be registered.
 However, this would likely not apply given that investors would be in the United States as part of the conditional residence at the time the new securities were offered.
 Regulation A+ similarly applies to smaller companies and can be investigated as a possibility.